For the comfort and safety of all visitors to the Bäniyala homelands please observe the following conditions.

 For public and animal safety, hunting by visitors is not permitted anywhere in the Bäniyala homelands.

 For public safety consumption of alcohol is not permitted anywhere in the Bäniyala homelands.
-Persons consuming alcohol will be reported to the Police.
-They may be fined and have their Permit to purchase alcohol in Nhulunbuy revoked.
+Persons consuming alcohol will be reported to the NT Police.
+They may be fined and have their permit to purchase alcohol in Nhulunbuy revoked.